 In the interest of keeping it brief today, you can read more about my blogging journey – and why I share an income report – in my other income reports:

 November 2016 Income Report – $4768.47

-UPDATE: I have decided that I will no longer share new income reports on the blog for 2017.
+UPDATE: I have decided that I will no longer share new income reports on the blog.
 Because I understand the value of income reports as a learning tool, I am still sending these reports out to my blogging email list.
-Get on the email list to receive income reports here.
+Get access here:

 December 2016 Blog Income Report (& Traffic)

 Blog income reports are generally only of interest to people who are either thinking about blogging or already blogging (this makes sense, yes?).
 When I started blogging I had a big question: can you make money blogging about topics other than “how to blog”?
 (It seems like those are the people making money… doesn’t it?)
 And I know other people wonder this too, I’ve seen this question asked over and over again in blogging groups that I belong to.

 So instead of breaking income down into the various programs I earned it through, I’m just going to show you exactly how much of my December income came from blogging about blogging (since I do a little bit of that) and how much income came from topics completely unrelated to blogging.
 The majority of my income comes from the unrelated topics – you will see – which means you do NOT have to blog about “how to blog” to make an income.
 (I have since written a case study on 15 of my favorite bloggers who make a living blogging about things OTHER than blogging – read it here!)

 (I am reporting in Canadian dollars at the exchange rate for today of 1.3442 USD to 1 CND.
 Some of the money comes to me in CND and some comes in USD, but it all ends up as CND dollars in my account.)
 Note that this does not include expenses or taxes.